partridgep/ice-cream-project/README.md

   });
 ```

-The function is finding all the ice creams whose brand name is the one we want, and passes just those ice creams to the brand's flavors page.
+The function is finding all the ice creams with the desired brand name, and passes just those ice creams to the brand's flavors page.

 ### Displaying Individual Ice Creams